Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

 ## Use
 ### For players
 Open the in-game map to see the positions for all NPCs, horses, players, and buildings.
-The map is redrawn to match the in-game layout and positioning much more closely, and the player position will also be much more accurate.
-The map will change for each season automatically, and adjusts tracking automatically for larger custom map sizes.
-The map supports custom NPC outfits automatically.
+The map supports custom locations and NPCs automatically.

 While the map is open, press `TAB` (or `Y` on a controller) to show the mod options.
 You can show/hide characters automatically based on various criteria (e.g. after they're talked to, when in